Do You Get A Sharp, Stabbing Pain In Your Knee That Comes And Goes

 Pain On The Outside Of The Knee

 Sharp, stabbing pain on the outside of the knee is commonly due to irritation of the IT band.
-Tis pain can also be caused by overpronation (flattening) of the foot when walking. much the same as above.
-Weakness of the hip rotator muscles and stiffness of the ankle joint can be at fault.
+This pain can also be caused by overpronation (flattening) of the foot when walking.
+Much the same as above, weakness of the hip rotator muscles and stiffness of the ankle joint can be at fault.

 Read our post "Pain On The Outside Of The Knee?" to learn more.

 How To Relieve Sharp, Stabbing Pain In The Knee?